 Size runs big

 This is one of the best life jackets for kayaking because it is lightweight, durable, and helps keep you cool.
-If safety while in the water is your priority, this lifejacket is an excellent choice for you.
+If safety while in the water is your priority, this lifejacket is an excellent choice.
 You get a solid value, and the price is reasonable.

 #3 ABSOLUTE OUTDOOR Onyx Inflatable Life Jacket